Positive curvature, torus symmetry, and matroids: Proof of Theorem

 By making our choices to have minimal codimension at each step, we may assume without loss of generality that the induced $\gT^6$-action on $F_i$ has kernel isomorphic to $\gT^i$.
 Since, in addition, the $\gT^6$-action has a fixed-point, the induced action by $\gT^2 \cong \gT^6/\gT^4$ on $F_4$ is effective, so we have $\dim(F_4) \geq 4$.

-Moreover, we may assume that $f \geq 8$, since otherwise $F_4 \subseteq F$ has codimension two and hence the result follows from Grove and Searle's theorem.
+Moreover, we may assume that $f \geq 8$, since otherwise $F_4 \subseteq F$ has codimension two and hence the result follows from Remark \ref{rem:GroveSearleCodim2}.
 By four-periodicity and Poincar\'e duality, it suffices to show that $b_3(F) = 0$ in even dimensions and that $F$ is not $\s^p \times \HP$ for some $p \in \{2,3\}$.

 The Connectedness Lemma implies that the inclusions $F_{i+1} \subseteq F_i$ are $2$-connected in general and $3$-connected if $n$ is odd.
 Recall for the last statement that $n \equiv \dim F_i \bmod 2$ for all $i$ since the codimensions are even.
 In particular, in odd dimensions, we conclude that $H^1(F) \cong H^1(F_4) = 0$ and $H^3(F) \cong H^3(F_4) = 0$ and hence that $F$ is a rational sphere.
 In even dimensions, we conclude that the squaring map $H^2(F) \to H^4(F)$ is injective.
 In particular, the cohomology in even degrees cannot look like $\s^2 \times \HP^{\frac{f-2}{4}}$, so this excludes both the possibility that $F^f$ is a rational $\s^2 \times \HP^{\frac{f-2}{4}}$ and the possibility that $b_3(F) \neq 0$.
 Hence $F^f$ is a rational $\s^f$, $\CP^{\frac f 2}$, or $\HP^{\frac f 4}$. \end{proof}